What to do if your student visa application is rejected

 • Your past application history.
 Any previous visa refusals could be a factor, particularly if you were previously granted a visa to your destination country and were found to be breaking any visa conditions.

-For help with study visas in Canada, Hari Ghai, a senior immigration consultant at ApplyBoard, suggests students find an immigration consultant using this .
+For help with study visas in Canada, Hari Ghai, a senior immigration consultant at ApplyBoard, suggests students find an immigration consultant using this database of accredited consultants in Canada.

-For consultants in Australia, Janelle Chapman, president of the International Education Accreditation Authority, suggests finding agents through the Office of the Migration Agents Registration Authority’s .
+For consultants in Australia, Janelle Chapman, president of the International Education Accreditation Authority, suggests finding agents through the Office of the Migration Agents Registration Authority’s agents list.

-You can also check out the for its list of approved agents.
+You can also check out the British Council’s global database for its list of approved agents.

-In the US, the American International Recruitment Council (AIRC) has created a to ensure that agents operate transparently and with integrity.
-You can find a .
+In the US, American International Enrollment Management (AIRC) has created a code of standards to ensure that agents operate transparently and with integrity.
+You can find AIRC’s members on its website and also read our top tips on how to choose a university agent.

 Section